Peter Watts (manager): Early life

-Watts was born on 16 January 1946, in Bedford, Bedfordshire, England, the son of Jane Patricia Grace (née Rolt; born 1923, in Naivasha, Kenya Colony) and Anthony Watts.
+Watts was born on 16 January 1946, in Bedford, Bedfordshire, England, the son of Jane Patricia Grace (née Rolt) and Anthony Watts.
 Watts had one older brother, Michael, and one younger sister, Patricia.
 Watts' mother remarried, to Anthony Daniells, in 1989.

 Career

 Watts was the road manager for Pretty Things before joining Pink Floyd as their first experienced road manager.
 Alongside fellow roadie Alan Styles, he appears on the rear cover of Pink Floyd's 1969 album Ummagumma, shown with the band's van and equipment laid out on a runway at Biggin Hill Airport, with the intention of replicating the "exploded" drawings of military aircraft and their payloads, which were popular at the time.
 On the 1973 album The Dark Side of the Moon, he contributed the repeated laughter on "Brain Damage", and was also heard in the album's overture, "Speak to Me".
-His wife Patricia 'Puddie' Watts was responsible for the line about the "geezer" who was "cruisin' for a bruisin used in the segue between "Money" and "Us and Them", and the words "I never said I was frightened of dying." heard near the end of "The Great Gig in the Sky".
+His second wife Patricia 'Puddie' Watts was responsible for the line about the "geezer" who was "cruisin' for a bruisin used in the segue between "Money" and "Us and Them", and the words "I never said I was frightened of dying." heard near the end of "The Great Gig in the Sky".

 Personal life

 In 1966, Watts married Myfanwy Edwards-Roberts, the daughter of a Welsh father and Australian mother, who was an antiques dealer and costume and set designer.
 They had two children, Ben (b.
 1967; a photographer), and Naomi (b.
 1968; an actress).

 The couple divorced in 1972.
 After the divorce, the children were raised by their grandparents and their mother as she built a career.
-The family relocated to London.

 Peter Watts left Pink Floyd's service in 1974.
 In 1976, he married Patricia Deighton, known as "Puddie", who can also be heard on The Dark Side of the Moon.